 - Washington D.C.

 We just finished understanding everything we need to know about the laws related to the use of radar detectors in the United States.
 Let us now take a brief look at the laws in place in all the countries of the world regarding their use.

 Laws in Canada

-Canada is surely far stricter on the use of radar detectors than the US.
-It has banned its use in all the states, except the ones mentioned below:
+Canada is far more strict on the use of radar detectors than the US.
+It has banned its use in all the provinces except for the ones mentioned below: